dtao/SublimeBucket/README.md

 A list of hosts to identify as Bitbucket.
 For the vast majority of users this should just stay as the default of `['bitbucket.org']`.
-On the off chance you have some fancy access to a different Bitbucket environment (e.g., you're a developer on the Bitbucket team), you can add the domain for that environment to this list.
+On the off chance you have some fancy access to other Bitbucket environments (e.g., you're a developer on the Bitbucket team), you can add the domain(s) for those environment to this list.